AlyLoutfy/pdf-splitter-converter/README.md

-# PDF Splitter and Converter
+# PDF Splitter, Converter, and Data Extractor

-This script allows you to split a PDF file into new PDFs based on instructions and convert the resulting PDFs into PNG and JPEG images.
+This script allows you to `Split` a PDF file into new PDFs based on instructions, `Convert` the resulting PDFs into PNG and JPEG images, and `Extract` specific details from the PDFs to save into an Excel file.

 ## Requirements